-Your dog’s nails should just touch the ground when he/she walks.
+Your dog’s nails should just touch the ground when he/she walks (know more on this virtual veterinary telehealth app).
 If you notice a clicking noise when they walk or their nails are easily getting caught on carpet or rugs, it is time for a pedicure.

 In-between those squishy pads any hair should be trimmed to avoid matting.
 If you notice debris caught in the hair between pads, simply comb out the hair.
 If there is excessive matting it may be time for a grooming.

 Winter months can really dry-out your pets pads (they can even become chapped and cracked).
 If you notice this, ask your veterinarian for a good pad moisturizer.
 When you moisturize those paws, it may also be a great idea to give those pads a little massage (yes, dogs loves massages just as much as us humans)!

 AN EXTRA QUICK TIP FOR WINTER WALKING: Vaseline applied to your pets pads can be a great protector from sidewalk salt.

 If you plan to be a long-distant traveler to reach a Thanksgiving dinner, make sure your pet is ready to make the trip.

 - Be sure your pet has had a recent check-up with their veterinarian.

 - Schedule a grooming for your pet (no one wants to travel with a stinky dog).

 - Check to make sure your pet’s tags are current and include correct contact information (just incase Fido decides to take a trip on his/her own).